American Computer Science League (ACSL)

 Date

-- 19th August, 2023
+- August, 2025(TBD)

 Content

-- Primary:20 multiple choice questions
+- Elementary:20 multiple choice questions

 - Junior, Intermediate and Senior: 20 multiple choice questions(written contest),2 Programming problems.